schloerke/geozoo/cran-comments.md

   * There were no ERRORs, WARNINGs or NOTEs.

 * win-builder (release only (no devel available))
-  * There were no ERRORs, WARNINGs.
+  * There were no ERRORs, WARNINGs or NOTEs.

-  * There is one NOTE while checking CRAN incoming feasibility

-    * False positive spelling
-      Possibly mis-spelled words in DESCRIPTION:
-        geozoo (5:43)
-        tourr (5:97)

 ## Downstream dependencies
 There are 0 downstream dependencies.
 (Yay!)